JoThreat/applesauce/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects

-# applesauce
+#Wtf is applesauce??
-a wifi scanner/packet capture shell script that in theory will put the MacOs Airport Utility on offense in every way possible
+a wifi scanner/packet capture shell script that in theory will put the MacOs Airport Utility on offense

 Built for speed & user friendliness